mproffitt/importmanager/README.md

 running, new processors can be added and automatically take effect without having to restart the application.
 This is not (currently) true for `watch` or other configuration settings.

-> **Note** future iterations of this application will allow for user defined
-> scripted processors to be supplied.

 Each processor accepts the following options: